-While the holiday season is full of joy and celebration, it also brings increased stress and potential for encountering relapse triggers.
-Each person is unique – and therefore each person’s triggers and inclination to them is different as well.
-However, there are a few common relapse triggers associated with the holiday season that everyone should be aware of.
+While the holiday season is full of joy and celebration, it also brings increased stress and the potential for encountering relapse triggers.
+Here are a few common relapse triggers associated with the holidays that everyone should be aware of.

 As we approach the holiday season, there are a few different common holiday relapse triggers to be aware of and prepare in advance for:

 While there are certainly other triggers that can arise, these are among the most common that you may encounter.
-Working with your treatment team to identify your personal triggers is an important part of treatment.
+Working with your treatment team to identify your personal triggers is an important part of recovery.

 Even on a day-to-day basis, an individual’s capacity for dealing with relapse triggers varies.
-The key to maintaining sobriety is to evaluate your capacity for handling those triggers and utilizing the coping mechanisms you learned throughout treatment.
+The key to maintaining sobriety is to evaluate your capacity for handling those triggers and utilizing the coping mechanisms you learned during treatment.

 If you or a loved one is battling SUD, contact our team at Wellbridge today to discuss treatment.
 We recognize the increased levels of stress that the holidays bring and want to work with you ahead of time to prepare so that you can enjoy this time of year to the fullest.